myrmex-org/myrmex/ROADMAP.md

 *   Create a `api-gateway-self-doc` plugin to inject documentation in the API (Heucles) **S**
 *   Create a `sequelize-blueprints` plugin to automatically create REST API when declaring Sequelize models **XL**
 *   Create a `dynamodb-blueprints` plugin to automatically create routes to  **XL**

+Possible side projects
+---

+*   A NPM module containing the promise based Event/Observer implementation of `Lager`
+*   A NPM module parsing a JSON object to display it with syntax highlighting in the terminal
+*   A NPM module that facilitate the use of `inquirer` with `commander`